nikkilr88/egghead-asciicasts/learn-es6-ecmascript-2015/lessons/arrow-function.md

 var squared = x => x * x;
 ```
-An extremely common scenario that you've probably run into before whether though `click handlers` or anything else is that, you write a function to handle some sort of action and you write the body of the function, and you run into the scenario where you'll assign that to this because you actually want to get the name off of the parent scope.
+An extremely common scenario that you've probably run into before whether though **click handlers** or anything else is that, you write a function to handle some sort of action and you write the body of the function, and you run into the scenario where you'll assign `that = this` because you actually want to get the name off of the parent scope.
 ``` javascript
 var deliveryBoy = {
   name: "John",